-Monitoring your period length and flow
+How to monitor your period length and flow

 As many of us know, even the slightest change in diet, stress, or health can throw your period off track.
 If you go to the doctor because you have such a change, one of the first questions any healthcare professional will ask is how your period length or flow have changed.

 The benefit of using a menstrual cup is that you can keep track of exactly how much you are bleeding – you know how often you have to change your cup and you can even measure your menstrual flow with the conveniently marked milliliters on the Ruby Cup.
 This is not possible with the cotton and rayon in pads and tampons because they absorb all the blood.

 Another benefit of using a period cup over a disposable menstrual product is the ability to see your blood and look for blood clots.
 Blood is designed to form clots anytime it stops flowing, so you may notice more clots in your menstrual cup when you empty it than you are used to seeing on your pad or tampon.

 Clots by themselves do not mean something is wrong with you – in fact, they show that your body is working well to keep you from losing too much blood.
 If you pass multiple clots larger than the size of a quarter for several hours in a row, you might want to make an appointment with your healthcare provider just to check in and make sure your flow is not too heavy.